 - Landline telephone for voice/fax

-- Cellular telephone service (Various carriers, UDOH utilizes Verizon)
+- Cellular telephone service (Various carriers, UDOH utilizes Verizon, and FirstNet)

 - Satellite Phone (Various carriers, UDOH utilizes Iridium from SatCom Global)

 - Motobridge is the gateway for UDOH to temporarily bridge different voice radio systems together when required to meet operational needs.